-The planning application and drawings are supported by a Design and Access Statement; evidence of the difficulties in operating the public house; Preliminary Ecological Appraisal; Arboricultural Implication Study; Report on Survey of Asbestos Materials.
+The planning application and drawings are supported by a Design and Access Statement; Preliminary Ecological Appraisal; Arboricultural Implication Study; Landscape Specification; Report on Survey of Asbestos Materials.

 3. POLICY CONTEXT

 National Planning Policy Framework

 The National Planning Policy Framework (NPPF) was published in March 2012 to set out the Government's planning policies for England and how these should be applied.